CityOfZion/neo3-boa/docs/source/calling-smart-contracts.md

 ### Automate with CPM
 Instead of manually writing the smart contract interface, you can use [CPM](https://github.com/CityOfZion/cpm/tree/master#readme) to generate it automatically.
 After installing Neo3-Boa, you can install CPM by typing `install_cpm` on CLI (without the `neo3-boa` prefix).
-Then, you'll need to create a [cpm.yaml config file](https://github.com/CityOfZion/cpm/blob/master/docs/config.md) and put the smart contract information there, and [run cpm](https://github.com/CityOfZion/cpm#example-commands).
+Then, you'll need to create a [cpm.yaml config file](https://github.com/CityOfZion/cpm/blob/master/docs/config.md), put the smart contract information there, and [run cpm](https://github.com/CityOfZion/cpm#example-commands).

 For example, if you use CPM to create a [dice smart contract](https://dora.coz.io/contract/neo3/mainnet/0x4380f2c1de98bb267d3ea821897ec571a04fe3e0) interface, the following file will be generated: